ANA is one program you need to know about if you have American Express Membership Rewards or Marriott Bonvoy points.

 ANA allows you to pre-register up to 10 people as award users (their spouse or same-sex partner and relatives within 2 degrees of family relationship), as long as you have at least 1,000 miles in your account.

-Some people have reported being able to pre-register non-family members, but the official policy requires a family relationship.
+Some people have reported being able to pre-register and book awards for non-family members, but the official policy requires a family relationship.

 If you don’t share the same last name, ANA may require you to submit a marriage or birth certificate.